BobtheBuilder-ux/homematch/PAYSTACK_SETUP.md

    - Copy your **Test Public Key** and **Test Secret Key**
    - For production, use your **Live** keys

-## AWS SES Configuration
+## Gmail SMTP Configuration

-1. **Set up AWS SES**: Follow the detailed setup guide in `AWS_SES_SETUP.md`
+1. **Set up Gmail SMTP**: Follow the detailed setup guide in `GMAIL_SETUP.md`
 2. **Key Steps**:
-   - Create AWS account and navigate to SES
+   - Enable 2-Factor Authentication on your Gmail account
+   - Generate an App Password for the application
+   - Configure SMTP settings in environment variables
-   - Verify your email address or domain
+   - Test email functionality
-   - Create IAM user with SES permissions
-   - Get AWS access keys
-   - Request production access (for sending to unverified emails)
-3. **Important**: Replace placeholder values with your actual AWS credentials
+3. **Important**: Replace placeholder values with your actual Gmail credentials and App Password

 ## Testing the Integration